 By Saman Indrajith

-Disclaimer: Leave queues, join protests to oust govt.- JVP Women - Views expressed by writers in this section are their own and do not necessarily reflect Latheefarook.com point-of-view
+Disclaimer: Opposition to take up attacks on democracy with IMF: Kiriella - Views expressed by writers in this section are their own and do not necessarily reflect Latheefarook.com point-of-view